kinyanjui-peter/AirBnB_clone/web_static/README.md

-This project is a coninuation of AirBnBclone websites it contains files used in building the websites the programming language of interest is
+This project is a continuation of AirBnBclone websites it contains files used for building websites the programming languages used is:
 <--HTML.html  and CSS.css-->